FashtimeDotCom/visitrank/README.md

 # Web site visit statictics

-This app can record page visit record,get page visit count for page,for category and for site.
+This app can record page visit,get visit count for page,for category and for site.

 It's very fast. on my local machine test,can handle 5000+ request per second.
 If add rabbitmq,it will even more fast.